wikimedia/search-MjoLniR/docs/running-in-analytics.rst

   for each executor.
 With the current cluster configuration 4 is the maximum that can be requested.
 Must be the same as spark.task.cpus above when training

-* venv/bin/mjolnir-utilities.py training_pipeline - This is the script to run
-  on the driver to actually run the spark job.
-This will call the utility script at mjolnir.utilities.training_pipeline.

 * -i ... - Tells the training pipeline where to find the training data.
 This must be on HDFS and should be the output of the `data_pipeline.py` script.